sadasystems/private-message/README.md

 ![Private Message Usage GIF](https://raw.githubusercontent.com/sadasystems/private-message/master/usage.gif)

 This comes in handy when you want to message a developer but don't have their contact info.
-It works by encrypting a plain text mssage with the user's latest public RSA key associated with their account.
+It works by encrypting a plain text message with the user's latest public RSA key associated with their account.
 Inspired by [Jass](https://github.com/jschauma/jass).

 ### Dependencies
 * node.js v0.12.4